Darbar Festival Day 1 (of 4)

 Indian classical musicians held the stage with considerable authority and poise and in the latter half with the encouragement of bansuri (flute) player Pravin Godkhindi, the audience let go of their stiff English sensibilities and warmed to the music with a more Indian-style clapping and appreciation as the musicians continued to play.

-It was certainly a night for virtuosos and whether Sadler’s Wells, the home of British dance, has seen so many one night across different performances, is debateable.
+It was certainly a night for virtuosos and whether Sadler’s Wells, the home of British dance, has seen so many in one night across different performances, is debateable.

 For Khan, there was familiarity and love right from the very outset from the sold-out auditorium.